 Even if IFX-1 or any of our other product candidates is approved by the appropriate regulatory authorities for marketing and sale, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
-As a general proposition, physicians are often reluctant to switch their patients from existing therapies (such as adalimumab for the treatment of HS) even when new and potentially more effective or convenient treatments enter the market.
+As a general proposition, physicians are often reluctant to switch their patients from existing therapies (such as for the treatment of HS) even when new and potentially more effective or convenient treatments enter the market.
 Further, patients often acclimate to the therapy that they are currently taking and do not want to switch unless their physicians recommend switching therapy or they are required to switch therapies due to lack of reimbursement for existing therapies.
 Adalimumab is the only drug approved for the treatment of HS, and even if we are able to obtain marketing approval of IFX-1 for the treatment of HS, we may not be able to successfully convince physicians or patients to switch from adalimumab to IFX-1.
 Further, we may face a lack of acceptance by the physician community of the efficacy of targeting C5a to inhibit terminal complement activation compared to targeting C5, which is well established in clinical practice (such as eculizumab).
 In addition, IFX-1 may not be accepted by physicians or patients if we cannot demonstrate, or if IFX-1 is perceived as not having, strong duration of effect, including compared to existing treatments for HS.
 The duration of effect of IFX-1 has only been studied prospectively for durations less than the expected duration of any pivotal Phase III clinical trials that we may undertake in the future.
 It is possible that the effects seen in shorter term clinical trials will not be replicated at later time points or in larger clinical trials.
 Further, even if we are able to demonstrate our product candidates' safety and efficacy to the FDA and other regulators, safety concerns in the medical community may hinder market acceptance.
-Further, the potential patient populations for our initial targeted indications, including HS, AAV and PG are relatively small.
-This could affect the rate of adoption and as a result, market acceptance of our product candidates, if approved, could be much slower than anticipated.